J4ck3lXploit/Active-Directory-Lab/AD-Project Walkthrough.md

 **Installing Splunk Universal Forwader**

-Since Splunk is working correctly, we can now proceed with installing the Splunk Universal Forwarder.
+Since Splunk is working correctly, we can now install the Splunk Universal Forwarder.
 To do this, visit [splunk](https://www.splunk.com), log in or sign up for an account, go to the "Products" section, then navigate to "Free Trials and Downloads."
 Scroll all the way down to find the **Universal Forwarder** section.

 After downloading the Splunk Universal Forwarder, we can open the installer, check the License Agreement box, and keep the first option selected.
 For the credentials, use **admin** as the username and leave the "Generate Password" option selected.
 Since we don’t have a Deployment Server, we can skip that step.